Elections & Voting

 Also, you can access the most up-to-date and comprehensive information at

 2020 Election Dates

 Visit www.michigan.gov/vote to verify your registration and precinct location.

 Feel free to call the Clerk’s Department if you have any questions at 810-653-4156.

-You can register to vote for federal, state and local elections here at the Davison Township Clerk’s Department or by visiting any Secretary of State Branch office. or by mail.
+You can register to vote for federal, state and local elections here at the Davison Township Clerk’s Department or by visiting any Secretary of State Branch office, by mail and NEW!
+On-line registration.
 To register to vote you must be:

 TO REGISTER BY MAIL